k00mi/gitaly/doc/beginners_guide.md

 - legacy GitLab application code that is too complex or subtle to rewrite in Go
 - prototyping (if you the contributor are uncomfortable writing Go)

+Note that for any changes to `gitaly-ruby` to be used by GDK, you need to run `make gitaly-setup` in your GDK root and restart your processes.

 ###### Gitaly-ruby boilerplate